-Any of the forms we want to use for healing are going to contain either or both of these with distilled water.
+Any of the forms we want to use for healing are going to contain either or both of these along with distilled water.

 Potassium Iodide(KI) and SSKI

-Potassium Iodide is just elemental iodine bound with potassium.
-This just happens to be a stable form that iodine can hang out in and our body can utilize.
+Potassium Iodide(KI) is elemental iodine bound with potassium.
+This just happens to be a stable form that iodine can hang out in, and parts of our body can utilize.

 Forms of iodine commonly used

-- Lugols Liquid
+- Lugols liquid

 - Lugols pills